sr99622/wabash/README.md

     ...
 ```

-### Install Python on the Host
+### Compile the Module on the Development Host
 ---

 The virtual machine is no longer needed and can be shut down.
-The Host development machine will require a Python installation and the creation of a virtual environment.
-From the Host development machine use the commands to set up and compile the project.
+The following assumes that the development machine has been configured as described above in the Project Configuration section.
+It assumes further that the virtual environment described there has been activated and the current working directory is the project directory.

 ```
-cd wabash
-scripts/mac/install_python X.XX
-scripts/mac/create_venv X.XX env
 scripts/mac/compile
 wabash
 ```